Bryntum

 export { getTasksFromMonday };

-Here we define a function called getTasksFromMonday that makes a query to the monday.com GraphQL API.
-The query is limited to two boards and returns the name, ID, description, and items from the board and the name, ID, parent item ID, and column values of each item.
-We will use these values to define the items that are added to our Gantt chart.
+In this code, we define a getTasksFromMonday function, which makes a query to the monday.com GraphQL API.
+The query is limited to two boards and returns the items from each board.
+We query the name, ID, parent item ID, and column values of each item.
+We’ll use these values to define the items added to the Bryntum Gantt.

-The query then initiates a few functions.
-The updateParentList function adds the parent level items to a list called eventList, then a function called updateChildrenList adds the subitems to their appropriate parent items and returns the updated eventList.
-Finally createGantt is called which will use the data from the eventList to create the Gantt instance and TaskData.
+The query then initiates a few functions: The updateParentList function adds the parent-level items to a list called eventList, the updateChildrenList function adds the subitems to their appropriate parent items and returns the updated eventList, and the createGantt function uses the data from the eventList to create the Gantt instance and TaskData.

 Replace all the code in the main.js file with the following code: